What is personal data, and why is it supposed to be valuable?

-How Social Media uses your personal data?
+How Social Media use your data?

 Did you know that all your history of messages and contacts (if they are connected to your account) are being kept on Facebook servers?

-Did you know that if you are logged in to your account and you are surfing on the Internet by opening other tabs this information is also collected by Facebook?
+Did you know that, if you are logged in to your account, and you are surfing on the Internet by opening other tabs, this information is also collected by Facebook?